maarten-pennings/Linux-drivers/1_hello_world/readme.md

 void cleanup_module(void) { ... }
 ```

-but it seems that we the preferred way these days is
+but it seems that the preferred way these days is

 ```
 #include <linux/module.h>